Rishabh5752/Diabetes-Prediction-Model/README.md

 # Diabetes-Prediction-Model
-Diabetes Prediction using Support Vector Machine
+Diabetes Prediction using Support Vector Machine and model hosted using HuggingFace Space.

 Link to the deployed Model: https://rishabh5752-diabetes-prediction.hf.space